Idelalisib: Mechanism of action

 PI3Kδ is expressed in normal and malignant B-cells.
 By inhibiting it, idelalisib induces apoptosis and prevents proliferation in cell lines derived from malignant B-cells and in primary tumor cells.
 It also inhibits several cell signaling pathways, including B-cell receptor (BCR) signaling and the CXCR4 and CXCR5 signaling, which are involved in the trafficking and homing of B-cells to the lymph nodes and bone marrow.
-Idelalisib reduces the levels of CD20 on the surface of malignant B lymphocytes by interfering with the IL4-STAT6, which might explain some of its repressive effects on the biology of B cells, but also impair its efficacy in combination with anti-CD20 antibodies (rituximab, ofatumumab etc.).

 Binding profile

 Idelalisib is a competitive inhibitor of the ATP binding site of the PI3Kδ catalytic domain.
 Its in vitro potency and selectivity relative to the other Class I PI3K isoforms is the following:

-History

-Regulatory
+Society and culture

+Legal status

-In July 2014, the FDA and EMA granted idelalisib approval to treat different types of leukemia.
-The FDA is also granted approval for idelalisib to treat patients with relapsed follicular B-cell non-Hodgkin lymphoma and relapsed small lymphocytic lymphoma.
-Idelalisib is intended to be used in patients who have received at least two prior systemic therapies.
+In July 2014, the FDA and EMA granted idelalisib approval to treat chronic lymphocytic leukemia.

+It was also approved by the FDA for the treatment of relapsed follicular lymphoma (FL) and small lymphocytic lymphoma (SLL), both in patients who had received at least two prior systemic therapies.
+This approval was voluntarily withdrawn by the manufacturer in May 2022 after they failed to complete post-marketing confirmatory studies required by the FDA.
+This has coincided with the withdrawal of every other PI3K inhibitor for follicular lymphoma: duvelisib in December 2021, umbralisib in January 2022, and copanlisib in November 2023.
+These withdrawals are attributed to a possibly detrimental effect on survival seen in multiple studies of this drug class, likely due to toxic side effects.